 The combination of these two technologies can verify a user based on how they behave in the environment.
 Information such as how someone types, holds the device, and hundreds of other data points, builds an accurate online profile.
-This real‑time assessment helps decide if there is a machine or a human behind the device.
-And, if it is a human, passive biometrics also determine if it is the legitimate owner of the account or an impostor trying to take over someone’s account.
+This real‑time assessment helps to decide if there is a machine or a human behind the device.
+And, if it is a human, passive biometrics also determines if it is the legitimate owner of the account or an impostor trying to take over someone’s account.

 Improving the user experience during uncertain times